rik-tools/gwind/system.md

 ## Program Flow
 The dotted lines represent some possible calls; the solid lines represent some definite calls.
-The lines' labels indicate the position of a call or reply in the sequence of events.
-Calls originate in the upper, connected rectangle (package) and terminate in the lower and, hence, replies are vice versa.
+The lines' labels indicate the position of a call or reply in the sequence of events: calls first, top down; replies second, bottom up.
 ```mermaid
 graph TD;
     Control -.-|1, 2| Mutator